 How Google Ads Works

-Before we can even discuss how much placing ads on Google Ads might cost your business, we’ve got to start with the basics.
+Before we can even discuss how much placing ads on Google AdWords might cost your business, we’ve got to start with the basics.
 It’s important that you understand how Google Ads works in order to understand average Google ads cost.

 - First, the search user types in a keyword or phrase into the search engine.
 This is called a search query.

 - Google then decides if the search query contains any keywords that advertisers may be bidding on with their PPC ads.

 - If more than one business is bidding on the same keywords or search terms that the user has searched for, then Google begins an auction.
 This auction will determine where the ad is positioned, otherwise known as the ad rank.